zhengjunyao-work/arc24/docs/05_Solution_Summary.md

 Data augmentation was applied also at inference, and the data augmentation was reverted from the prediction to get the original output.
 96 predictions were done for each problem and voting was used to select the most promising predictions.
 So just like MindsAI's AIRV (augment, inference, reverse augmentation, and vote).

+Inference was done using a temperature of 0.

 VLLM was used to generate the predictions.
 Each fine-tuned model was used to generate predictions for its problem.

 ### Ensemble